Tanya Paynter, ND

 I started having headache free days.
 And stopped waking up feeling like an 80 year old in a 28 year old body.

 I started remembering more and thinking more clearly.

 I started having more energy and wanted to start doing things with friends!

 It wasn’t an overnight change.
 And some of it was a struggle.
 But I continued to learn and try and tweak.

 Then, in 2012 when I graduated from Bastyr University with my Naturopathic Medical Degree, I moved back to my hometown of Spokane, Washington and started treating patients at a local clinic.
-My favorite patients to treat were the chronically ill patients because I could understand what they were going through and the frustration of searching for years with no relief and no one to help them on the way.
+My favorite patients to treat were the patients which chronic headaches and migraines because I could understand what they were going through and the frustration of searching for years with no relief and no one to help them on the way.

 I could be there for them.

 And best of all, I had a plan for them that they could follow and would actually work to help them start healing from the inside out.
 Together, we could dig deep and figure out why they felt so much pain, so much of the time.

 We could work as partners.
 It was wonderful to develop these relationships and see the improvements, not just in their pain but in the quality of their lives.